Stephenie Meyer owns all things Twilight. I just can't resist spending obsessive amounts of time in the world she created.

 "Please Carlisle, all I'm asking is that you hear me out.
 I really need your help."
 I could sense the desperation in my voice and hoped it would sway him.
 I knew he cared about me; it had been obvious in the kindness he had shown me ever since I met him.

 "I'm so sorry Bella.
 I promised my son.
 He thinks you are better off without us and I tend to agree.
-You have no place in our world, it's time to live your life."
-His voice was tired and stern, like a strict teacher talking to a wilful child.
+You have no place in our world and it's time to live your life."
+I could hear the genuine regret in his voice, but it was still unwavering, tired and stern; like a strict teacher talking to a wilful child.

 I was too stunned by Rosalie's conformation of every fear I had had since he left me in the forest three months ago to even notice the long ominous tone in my ear.
 I let the phone slide onto the bed.
 I fell to my knees.
 All the hurt and pain that I had been repressing resurfaced and threatened to consume me like they had in that first dreadful week.
 I longed for the relief of oblivion but hardened my mind to it.